wp-plugins/user-registration-aide/readme.txt

 Donate link: http://creative-software-design-solutions.com/
 Author URI: http://creative-software-design-solutions.com/
 Plugin URI: http://creative-software-design-solutions.com/wordpress-user-registration-aide-force-add-new-user-fields-on-registration-form/
-Tags: user, registration, force, field, register, name, nickname, AIM, AOL, instant messenger, Yahoo, Jabber, Google Talk, Facebook, wordpress, plugin, extra, add, new, fields, profile
+Tags: user, registration, field, register, Facebook, extra fields, profile, anti-spam, login message, login image, custom login css, admin, user management, membership, members
 Requires at least: 3.2
-Tested up to: 3.8
+Tested up to: 3.9
-Stable tag: 1.3.6
+Stable tag: 1.3.7

-Adds new fields and forces new users to register additional fields (such as first name and last name) or any new field you wish to add.
+Adds new fields and requites new users to register additional fields (such as first name and last name) or any new field you wish to add.

-Note: WordPress 3.2 or higher is definite required due to new error handling procedures.
+Note: WordPress 3.2 or higher is required due to new error handling procedures.

 == Description ==

-When new users register, this plugin forces new users to register additional fields of your choosing.
-Available fields are:
+When new users register, this plugin forces new users to register additional fields of your choosing or lets you add your own custom fields.
+Default available fields are:

 *	First Name
 *	Last Name